MYI

 Sub-Indicator V – Political Engagement

-Sub-Indicator VI – Cultural Engagement
+Sub-Indicator VI – Security

 ekg, electrocardiogram, heart-2069872.jpg